loilo/livy/README.md

 ## To Do

 - Find a good alternative for [Luxon](https://moment.github.io/luxon/) to support timezone-related record timestamps.
 Luxon is great, but it's pretty heavyweight for a core dependency just doing date handling in a library that is potentially run in the browser.
-- Native Node.js ES module support is not ready yet.
-While there are compiled `.mjs` files, this will only work once all dependencies (and first and foremost Luxon as the only core dependency) support them.
-There's also some minor tweaking to do to get OS-specific EOL characters to function correctly which might require support for [top-level await](https://github.com/tc39/proposal-top-level-await#readme) in Node.js.

 ## Credit